D04: The Role of a Lietime

 BARGIE: That water with cayenne pepper is basically gasoline?

-DERF: That's true, but go with the other one.
+DERF: That's true, but go—go with the other one.

 BARGIE: That you found an extra wart that was inside of your anal cavity?

-DERF: That was a mole, and it floated out like a hot air balloon.
+DERF: That was a, uh, mole, and it floated out like a hot air balloon.
 But no, the basic lesson.

-BARGIE: Oh, to lie!
-But I don't know if I can lie here.
-The consequences are so huge, it might change the trajectory of my life.
+BARGIE: Oh, to lie! [pause] But I don't know if I can lie here.
+The consequences are so huge, it might change the trajectory of my life!

 DERF: Bargie, listen to me.
 Slap!
 [Derf hits one of Bargie's panels] You have to!
 Now's your shot.

-BARGIE: That didn't do anything.
+BARGIE: Ow!
+That didn't do anything.
 You're so tiny.

 DERF: Huh?
-When do people slap each other in movies, they're not trying to hurt them.
-They're friends or lovers and they're just trying to say, "Wait a second, pay attention."
-It's a big moment and in the big moments like this you have to rise up, take the mantle that's placed before you, achieve your destiny and lie like you've never lied before.
+When do people slap each other in movies, they're not trying to hurt ‘em.
+They're friends, or lovers, and they're just trying to say, "Wait a second, pay attention."
+It's a big moment.
+And in the big moments like this, you have to rise up, take the mantle that's placed before you, achieve your destiny, and lie like you've never lied before.
 That's what we all do.
 Now get out there and lie again; just one big lie, not a lot of little ones or not a truth quietly.

-[focus changes to where Bleez and Bajankles are walking back towards the set]
+[scene changes to outside, where Bleez and Bajankles are walking back towards the set]

 BLEEZ: Yes, something.